Research into primate personality and social relationships

 Contact

-© 2006-2012
+© 2006-2024

-Primate Personality Net is a research network at Freie Universität Berlin, Germany, dedicated to the scientific investigation of personality differences and their influences onto social relationships in primate species.
-We gratefully acknowledge funding for 2010-2013 from the Deutsche Forschungsgemeinschaft DFG (German Science Foundation; grant nr.
-UH249/1-1).
+Primate Personality Net is a research network dedicated to the scientific investigation of 'personality differences' and social relationships in primate species.

-Answering these questions can contribute to our understanding of how and why individual-specific patterns in behaviour emerge in different species and how they influence social relationships.
+Answering these questions can contribute to our understanding of how and why individual-specific patterns in behaviour emerge in different species and how they may influence social relationships.
 This could also help solving current problems in animal welfare, zoo management and captive breeding, especially in highly endangered species, such as great apes.